_ [Contents]

 Needless to say, no matter what the motive(s) may be, this sort of behavior counts as really bad teamwork.
 Rather than creating job security, it will get the perpetrator kicked off any well-managed software project.
 Almost every software manager on earth is aware of these ploys.
 The rule is, if somebody writes code that other people cannot understand, it reflects badly on the author, not on the others.

 In the software business, there exists the idea of conditional compilation.
 That means it is possible to write some code that is visible in the file but will not be included in “this” version of the executable program.
+Some languages have fancy features expressly for the purpose of conditional compilation such as the #if ⋯ #endif features in the C and C++ languages.

 One of the most common uses for conditional code pertains to debugging aids, also known as scaffolding, also known as test-harness code.
 In the early phases of development, the scaffolding is very useful, but when the code is fully tested the scaffolding is no longer needed.
-However, it is better to conditionalize the scaffolding rather than to delete it, because it will be needed again as soon as somebody tries to modify or extend the code.
+However, it is better to conditionalize the scaffolding than to delete it, because it will be needed again as soon as somebody tries to modify or extend the code.

 Let’s be clear: Leaving the scaffolding in place, subject to conditional compilation, makes the code more open, more maintainable, more reusable, more extensible, et cetera.

-Usually, my preference is to use the “official” conditional compilation features of the language ... especially when conditionalizing a long snippet, or a snippet that depends on other snippets that should be subject to the same condition (for instance if a debugging variable is declared in one place, set in another place, and printed out in another place).
-On the other hand, if the snippet is self-contained and only two or three lines long, I see no harm in just commenting it out.
+Usually, my preference is to use the “official” conditional compilation features of the language ... especially when conditionalizing a long snippet, or when there are multiple snippets in multiple places, all of which are subject to the same condition (for instance if a debugging variable is declared in one place, set in another place, and printed out in another place). | On the other hand, if the snippet is self-contained and only two or three lines long, I see no harm in just commenting it out. |

-As mentioned in item 9, the names of symbols (such as variables and functions) sometimes help to explain the meaning of the symbol.
-An example of this is discussed in section 5.2.
+As mentioned in item 11, the names of symbols (such as variables and functions) sometimes help to explain the meaning of the symbol.
+An example of this is discussed in section 4.2.

 On the other hand, names alone are rarely sufficient explanation (except in the almost-simplest cases).